rtrader58/AZ-500-Microsoft-Azure-Security-Technologies/Create a Microsoft Account.md

 # Creating a Microsoft Account <br>

 ## This class uses Microsoft Azure.
 In order to accomplish Module 1 Lab 4 and 5 you will create a new Microsoft account.
 You must provide a valid cell phone number to receive the verification code and create an account.
 Creating a Microsoft Account<br>

-This class uses Microsoft Azure.
-In order to accomplish Module 1 Lab 4 and 5 you will create a new Microsoft account.
-You must provide a valid cell phone number to receive the verification code and create an account.<br>

 <br>

 ### Note: Do not use an existing Microsoft account for this class.<br>